Surb22/2021_Spring_finals-1/README.md

 Hypothesis 3: To test whether market value of an organisation has any impact on the DOL(Department of Labor) certifying the Labor Condition Applications.

-H0: Market value of an organisation has an impact on the DOL(Department of Labor) certifying the Labor Condition Applications
+H0: Market value of an organisation has an impact on the number of Labor Condition Applications being certified by the department of  Labor.

 H1: There is no impact of market value of an organisation in certifying the Labor Condition Applications